History of Rudy Gobert in Timeline

 On December 2, 2015, Rudy Gobert was ruled out indefinitely after sustaining a sprained left MCL.

-On January 7, 2016, Rudy Gobert returned to action against the Houston Rockets after missing 18 games with a sprained left MCL.
-He was limited to just 15 minutes but chipped in six points and three rebounds.
+On January 7, 2016, Rudy Gobert returned to action against the Houston Rockets after missing 18 games with an injury.

 On October 31, 2016, Rudy Gobert signed a four-year, $102 million contract extension with the Jazz.